Tag Archives: shotgun

 Beretta A300 12 gauge shotgun

-Its hard to imagine a good lineup of autoloading shotguns that doesn’t include something from Beretta, the European manufacturer is one of the oldest pillars in the firearms business.
-The firm is well known for many notable firearms, but they are known in these parts for their shotguns, and the A300 Outlander is the one we are playing with today.
+It’s hard to imagine a good lineup of autoloading shotguns that doesn’t include something from Beretta, the European manufacturer is one of the oldest pillars in the firearms business.
+The firm is well known for many notable firearms, but they are known in these parts for their shotguns, and the Beretta A300 Outlander is the one we are playing with today.

 Autoloading Beretta’s

 My Father is a bit of a shotgun junkie.
 Being things as they were when I was younger, I was exposed to some very nice shotguns.
-I also got to shoot many of them, Dad wouldn’t let me bring my two-hundred dollar 870 when he had a couple fancy Italian’s on standby.
+I also got to shoot many of them, Dad wouldn’t let me bring my two-hundred dollar Remington 870 when he had a couple fancy Italian’s on standby.
 And whether it was a fancy double barreled gun or a handsome auto-loader, I was happy to give it a go.

-Beretta makes a broad assortment of semi-automatic shotguns, whether it is an M9 for tactical scenarios, or todays A300 field gun, there is a Beretta to fit your needs.
+Beretta makes a broad assortment of semi-automatic shotguns, whether it is an M9 for tactical scenarios, or today’s A300 field gun, there is a Beretta to fit your needs.

-The Outlander
+The Beretta A300 Outlander

 The A300 Outlander like many of Beretta’s semi-auto guns is a gas operated system.
 The action is operated by gas pressure vented from the barrel to a piston, which pushes an operating rod disengaging the bolt and cycling the action.
 It sounds pretty simple, because it is.
 Perhaps the reason why it is such an effective system used by so many.
 The gun is fed from a tubular magazine that can hold up to three two and three-quarter inch shells with the plug removed.